Truth Hurts: GOP Cuts Mic On PA State Rep For Pointing Out They're 100% White

-Category: World Politics Hits: 2State Rep. Brian Sims, a Pennsylvania Democrat who is running for lieutenant governor, went on the attack this week against House Bill 118, aka the Unborn Child Dignity Act.
+Category: World Politics Hits: 11State Rep. Brian Sims, a Pennsylvania Democrat who is running for lieutenant governor, went on the attack this week against House Bill 118, aka the Unborn Child Dignity Act.
 The bill requires medical providers to offer the option of burial or cremation after the loss of a pregnancy, and everyone knows Gov. Tom Wolf will veto it.
 In his Wednesday remarks, Sims said being forced to “debate a bill that would never become law” was indicative of the “political theater that has plagued this chamber for far too long.”
 The proposed legislation, he added, just “one more unnecessary overreach in a grossly, predictably misogynistic agenda — an agenda pursued by a party that is 100% white, in a chamber that is 70% male.” ????️ @PAHouseGOP leader has meltdown on House floor after it was raised that his caucus is 100% white in a chamber that is 70% male while pushing bills that hurt women's health, especially Black and brown women.He had it stricken from the record then they shut down the floor. pic.twitter.com/xy1qwI8eYG — J.J.
 Abbott (@jjabbott) June 9, 2021

 Read more https://crooksandliars.com/2021/06/truth-hurts-gop-cuts-mic-pa-state-rep